belalugaX/rigid-origami/README.md

 The environment is now all set up.

 ## Example
-To play the rigid-origami via commandline simply execute the following:
+To *play* the rigid-origami game via commandline simply execute the following:

 ```
 (rigid-origami) $ python main.py --objective=packaging